 I believe that it is every citizen’s obligation to try to make the world a better place in ways both large and small.
-To that end, I have held important leadership roles in two large and complex international organizations, and am a very active conservation volunteer in our local national parks here in Virginia.
+To that end, I have taken on leadership roles in three complex international organizations, and am a very active conservation volunteer in our local national parks here in Virginia.

 Romanian-American Foundation (Since 2011)

 The mission of the Romanian-American Foundation is to strengthen and promote conditions for a sustainable market economy and a democratic society that provides access to opportunity for all segments of Romanian society.
 We envision a more prosperous, engaged and entrepreneurial society, where people think more innovatively and act more responsibly.
 The Foundation’s grant making focuses on community development, entrepreneurship and innovation, rural development, and civic engagement.
 Annual giving by the Foundation hovers around $5 million per year, making it the largest private foundation in Romania.
 I have been a trustee of the Foundation since 2011 and since 2013 have been chair of the board’s Strategy and Program Committee, helping to oversee almost $4 million in annual grant-making.

 Potomac Appalachian Trail Club (Since 2010)

 The Potomac Appalachian Trail Club (PATC) is one of America’s oldest volunteer conservation associations.
 Founded in 1927, founded in 1927 for the purpose of helping survey and construct the Appalachian Trail, today the Club is responsible for the maintenance of more than 800 miles of public trails (more than 200 of which are a heavily used section of the Appalachian Trail), as well as a number of historic properties along the spine of the Appalachians.
-Since 2010, I have been a trail overseer for the Club and since 2015, have been the co-overseer of the historic Corbin Cabin in Shenandoah National Park.
+From 2010-2019, I was a trail overseer for the Club and since 2015, have been the co-overseer of the historic Corbin Cabin in Shenandoah National Park.
 I am also the overseer of the Manassas Gap Shelter, one of the oldest shelters on the trail.